Holomorphic curves in Stein domains and the tau-invariant: Introduction

-\begin{teo} Suppose $(M,\xi)$ is a rational homology contact three-sphere having $(W,J)$ as a Stein filling.
-If $T \subset M$ is a transverse link that can be expressed as the boundary of a properly embedded $J$-holomorphic curve $C\subset W$ then
+\begin{teo} Suppose that $M$ is a rational homology sphere equipped with a contact structure $\xi$, and let $(W,J)$ be a Stein filling of $(M,\xi)$.
+If $T$ is a transverse link in $(M,\xi)$ which is the boundary of a properly embedded pseudo-holomorphic curve $C\subset W$ then